dillonkearns/elm-graphql/README.md

 The following are planned but not yet supported:

 * GraphQL Unions (GraphQL Enums are already fully supported)
-* Select from concerete types in interface query
+* Select from concrete types in interface query
 * Type-safe Input Objects

 See [the full roadmap on Trello](https://trello.com/b/BCIWtZeL/graphqelm).